Best Practices for Institutional Researchers to Optimize Data Requests and Reclaim the 60% of Team's Capacity

 The "Less Is More" Rule

-The result wasn't empowerment, it was confusion.
-Having too many reports makes it nearly impossible for stakeholders to know where to find specific data points.
-They were lost in the multitude of dashboards, with little time to painstakingly search for the exact report data they needed.
+The result was confusion.
+Too many reports meant stakeholders could not find specific data points.
+They got lost in the multitude of dashboards, with no quick way to find the exact data they needed.

-This often resulted in raising a new request to the team, only for the IR/IE team to find the dashboard already exists, losing close to a week's time in effort in servicing that request.
+Stakeholders raised new requests, and the IR/IE team spent close to a week servicing them, only to discover the dashboard already existed.
 Dashboards reduce workload only when users can find them easily and trust them enough to stop requesting confirmation from analysts.

 6